WordPress/wporg-mu-plugins/mu-plugins/blocks/google-map/README.md

 <!-- wp:wporg/google-map <?php echo wp_json_encode( $map_options ); ?> /-->
 ```

+`apiKey` should be the _name_ of a constant, not the value.
+It's not private because it'll be exposed in the HTTP request to Google Maps, but it should still be stored in a constant in a config file instead of `post_content`.
+That allows for centralization, documentation, and tracking changes over time.
+It should be restricted in Google Cloud Console to only the sites where it will be used, to prevent abuse.

 `markers` should be an array of objects with the fields in the example below.
 The `timestamp` field should be a true Unix timestamp, meaning it assumes UTC.
 The `wporg_events` database table is one potential source for the events, but you can pass anything.